jundalisay/spblist/content/en/research/paracelsus/dictionary/i.md

 Pusta is the digestion of corrupt matter.

-Pygmeæ are called artificiall men, and sometimes subterraneall spirits.
+Pygmeæ are called artificial men, and sometimes subterraneall spirits.

 Pyramis is a vessell made like a Pyramis.